|CS112: Introduction to Computer Programming|

 Cheating on any assignment will be prosecuted and result in a notification of the Honor Committee as outlined in the GMU Honor Code.
 Sharing, collaboration, or looking at any code related to programming assignments that is not your own is considered cheating.

-The computer science department has an additional, more restrictive CS Honor Code that you are also subject to.
+The computer science department has an additional, more descriptive CS Honor Code that you are also subject to.
 Make sure you read and familiarize yourself with these rules.

 |Learning Disabilities||Students with a learning disability or other condition (documented with GMU Office of Disability Services) that may impact academic performance should speak with professor ASAP to discuss accommodations.|